Sparse Deep Additive Model with Interactions: Enhancing Interpretability and Predictability: Problem setup and response-guided structured deep framework

-The constrained optimization problem (\ref{eq:sdami-obj}) and (\ref{eq:sdami-con}) determines which subnetworks remain active for prediction.
-However, direct optimization without additional structure becomes infeasible in high dimensions, since it is difficult to distinguish relevant main effects from irrelevant variables or latent contributors to interactions.
-To overcome this challenge, we introduce the principle of an \emph{effect footprint}, which provides a mechanism for linking variable screening directly to the objective function and guiding the activation of subnetworks in a statistically coherent manner.
+Direct optimization of the constrained problem (\ref{eq:sdami-obj}) without additional structure becomes infeasible in high dimensions, since it is difficult to distinguish relevant main effects from irrelevant variables or latent contributors to interactions.
+Another challenge in discovering the interaction component is that even if one restricts attention to pairwise interactions, the number of candidate interaction pairs grows quadratically with the feature count$-$namely, $\binom{k}{2}$ possible pairs.
+To overcome these challenges, we introduce the \emph{effect footprint} principle providing a mechanism for linking variable screening directly to the objective function and guiding the activation of subnetworks in a statistically coherent manner.

-\section{Fitting Sparse Deep Additive Models with Interactions (SDAMI)}
+\section{Fitting sparse deep additive models with interactions (SDAMI)}

-The constrained optimization problem (\ref{eq:sdami-obj}) and (\ref{eq:sdami-con}) highlights how sparsity and interpretability can be enforced by linking input-layer weights to functional norms.
-However, to determine which subnetworks should remain active in high-dimensional settings, we require a principled way to identify variables that may only contribute through latent interactions.
-This motivates the notion of an \emph{effect footprint}.

-Formally, an effect footprint is defined as the marginal influence of a variable that arises solely from its participation in the interaction subnetwork.
-If $X_j \notin \mathcal{M}$ but $j \in \mathcal{I}$, then

-may still vary with $x$, leaving a detectable signal in the marginal regression of $Y$ on $X_j$.
-Thus, although $f_j$ is absent in the true model, $X_j$ exhibits a footprint through $f(\mathbf{X}_{\mathcal{I}})$.
-This principle implies that the regression function can be approximated as